Streaming instability: Requirements

 A high average solid to gas ratio may be reached due to the loss of gas or by the concentration of solids.
 Gas may be selectively lost due to photoevaporation late in the gas disk epoch, causing solids to be concentrated in a ring at the edge of a cavity that forms in the gas disk, though the mass of planetesimals that forms may be too small to produce planets.
 The solid to gas ratio can also increase in the outer disk due to photoevaporation, but in the giant planet region the resulting planetesimal formation may be too late to produce giant planets.
 If the magnetic field of the disc is aligned with its angular momentum the Hall effect increases viscosity which can result in a faster depletion of the inner gas disk.
-A pile up of solids in the inner disk can occur due to slower rates of radial drift as Stoke's numbers decline with increasing gas densities.
+A pile up of solids in the inner disk can occur due to slower rates of radial drift as Stokes numbers decline with increasing gas densities.
 This radial pile up is reinforced as the velocity of the gas increases with the surface density of solids and could result in the formation of bands of planetesimals extending from sublimation lines to a sharp outer edges where solid to gas ratios first reach critical values.
 For some ranges of particle size and gas viscosity outward flow of the gas may occur, reducing its density and further increasing the solid to gas ratio.
 The radial pile ups may be limited due to a reduction in the gas density as the disk evolves however, and shorter growth timescales of solids closer to the star could instead result in the loss of solids from the inside out.
 Radial pile-ups also occur at locations where rapidly drifting large solids fragment into smaller slower drifting solids, for example, inside the ice line where silicate grains are released as icy bodies sublimate.
 This pile up can also increase the local velocity of the gas, extending the pile up to outside the ice line where it is enhanced by the outward diffusion and recondensation of water vapor.
 The pile-up could be muted, however, if the icy bodies are highly porous, which slows their radial drift.
 Icy solids can be concentrated outside the ice line due to the outward diffusion and recondensation of water vapor.
 Solids are also concentrated in radial pressure bumps, where the pressure reaches a local maximum.
 At these locations radial drift converges from both closer and farther from the star.
 Radial pressure bumps are present at the inner edge of the dead zone, and can form due to the magnetorotational instability.
 Pressure bumps may also be produced due to the back-reaction of dust on the gas creating self-induced dust traps.
 The ice line has also been proposed as the site of a pressure bump, however, this requires a steep viscosity transition.
 If the back-reaction from the concentration of solids flattens the pressure gradient, the planetesimals formed at a pressure bump may be smaller than predicted at other locations.
 If the pressure gradient is maintained streaming instabilities may form at the location of a pressure bump even in viscous disks with significant turbulence.
 Local pressure bumps also form in the spiral arms of a massive self-gravitating disk and in anti-cyclonic vortices.
 The break-up of vortices could also leave a ring of solids from which a streaming instability may form.
 Solids may also be concentrated locally if disk winds lower the surface density of the inner disc, slowing or reversing their inward drift, or due to thermal diffusion.